 There is something exhilarating about viewing Brennan’s works, like drawing for the first time.
 Compositions that render forms, not objects, as a relation.
 A psychological game – three orbs, two rings, slabs of colour, contrails of light.
 Encountering intellect and love humming with the vibration of colours juxtaposed or, at other times, muddied and mauled, these floating forms envelop, making me suspicious of my own implicit negativity. —Lisa Radford

 Angela Brennan (b.
 1960, l.
 Naarm/Melbourne) is an artist whose practice over four decades is a thesis in colour and its relationships.
 She creates exuberant, primordial experiences in paint.
-While predominantly abstract, her paintings, footnoted with external references in titles, text and figurative elements, "build a potent self-image of the artist, reflecting her various interests, beliefs and preferences" (Michael Graf).
+While predominantly abstract, her practice often extends to include figuration, portraiture and text.
+Her paintings, footnoted with external references in titles, text and figurative elements, "build a potent self-image of the artist, reflecting her various interests, beliefs and preferences" (Michael Graf).
 For art of such unbridled joy, Brennan’s work houses an erudite core.
 It is sensate, material, intellectual.

 Key exhibitions